Why Is My Dog Chattering Their Teeth When It Isn't Cold Out?

 The second physiological reason a dog's teeth might chatter is actually related to one of their strongest features: their sense of smell.
 Dogs have a special organ deep in their nasal cavities called the vomeronasal organ.

-It's a funky little organ that combines the senses of smell and taste into a unique dog-specific sense they use to do all those cool scent tricks they know.
-That sense – tmell?
-Smaste? – whatever you call it, is a powerful sense, and strong odors (even those we humans can't smell) can cause physiological reactions.
+That sense – tmell? smaste? – or whatever you'd like to call it, is a powerful sense, and strong odors (even those we humans can't smell) can cause physiological reactions.

 Think about how if you were to bite into a lemon wedge, and how that sheer sour explosion would make your face pucker up.
 That's the kind of reaction we're talking about here.